Tim020/UoY-Dissertation/README.md

 DONE:
 * fix vehicle uuid seeding
 * user setting of vehicle speed variance
-* speed limited sections of the bridge
+* speed limited sections of the road
-* variable safetime headway sections of the bridge
+* variable safetime headway sections of the road
-* bridge sensors
+* road sensors
-* some sort of display for the simulation (let's draw a bridge)
+* some sort of display for the simulation (let's draw a road)
 * speed up rendering by not continually drawing background
 * force simulation speed to be bound to display update speed (optionally)
 * truck platooning